-Dr. Deborah Ann Schwengel is an assistant professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
+Dr. Deborah Ann Schwengel is an associate professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include anesthesiology.

 She received her undergraduate degree in nursing from Duke University.
 She earned her M.D. from the University of North Carolina School of Medicine.
 She completed her residencies at Yale–New Haven Hospital and Johns Hopkins.
 She performed a fellowship in pediatric critical care medicine at Johns Hopkins.
 Dr. Schwengel joined the Johns Hopkins faculty in 1994.